fidelity/kraan/docs/dev-guide.md

     USAGE: run-controller.sh [--log-level N] [--debug]
     Run the Kraan Addon Manager on local machine
     options:
-    '--log-level' N, where N is 1 for debug messages and 2 or higher for trace level debugging '--debug' for verbose output
+    '--log-level' N, where N is 1 for debug message and 2 or higher for trace level debugging '--debug' for verbose output
-    This script will create a temporary directory and copy the addons.yaml and addons-source.yaml files from testdata/addons tothe temporary directory.
-It will then set the environmental variable DATA_PATH to the temporary directory.
-This will cause the kraan-controller to process the addons layers using the temporary directory as its root directory when storing files it retrieves from this git repository's testdata/addons directory using the source controller.
+    This script will create a temporary directory call /tmp/kraan-local-exec which the kraan-controller will use as its root directory when storing files it retrieves from this git repository

 The kraan-controller will reprocess all AddonsLayers perioidically.
 This period defaults to 30 seconds but can be set using a command line argument.